 When letting your property you are (in the eyes of the law) engaging in a business activity – this means that rules and regulations that apply to businesses may also apply to you.
 Primarily, this means that you won’t be able to maintain a regular buildings’ insurance policy as you would have on the property that you own and live in.

-For advice from our property investment expert click here to ask Antony, our specialist dedicated to getting the most out of your property investments.
+For advice from our property investment expert click here to ask Jodie, our specialist dedicated to getting the most out of your property investments.

 Landlords’ Buildings Insurance